 - 5.1 The licensing agency shall issue a license or renewal thereof for a period of no longer than one (1) year.
 Said license, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December following its issuance and may be renewed from year to year after inspection, and approval by the licensing agency, provided the applicant meets the appropriate requirements of reference 1 and the rules and regulations herein. - 5.2 A license shall be issued to a specific licensee for a specific location and shall not be transferable.
-The license shall be issued to the individual owner, operator or lessee, or to the corporate entity responsible for its governance. - 5.2.1 Any change in owner, operator, or lessee of a licensed nursing facility shall require prior review by the Health Services Council and approval of the licensing agency as provided in section 5.5 and section 5.6 as a condition precedent to the transfer, assignment or issuance of a new license. - 5.3 A license issued hereunder shall be the property of the state and loaned to such licensee, and it shall be kept posted in a conspicuous place on the licensed premises. - A distinct part of a nursing facility which is designed, maintained and primarily devoted to the provision of residential care and assisted living in accordance with reference 3 shall obtain a separate license in accordance with the regulatory and statutory requirements of references 3 and 4. - 5.5 Reviews of applications for changes in the owner, operator, or lessee of licensed nursing facilities shall be conducted according to the following procedures: - a) Within ten (10) working days of receipt, in acceptable form, of an application for a license in connection with a change in the owner, operator or lessee of an existing facility, the licensing agency will notify and afford the public thirty (30) days to comment on such application.
+The license shall be issued to the individual owner, operator or lessee, or to the corporate entity responsible for its governance. - 5.2.1 Any initial licensure or change in owner, operator, or lessee of a licensed nursing facility shall require prior review by the Health Services Council and approval of the licensing agency as provided in section 5.5 and section 5.6 as a condition precedent to the transfer, assignment or issuance of a new license. - 5.3 A license issued hereunder shall be the property of the state and loaned to such licensee, and it shall be kept posted in a conspicuous place on the licensed premises. - 5.4 A distinct part of a nursing facility which is designed, maintained and primarily devoted to the provision of residential care and assisted living in accordance with reference 3 shall obtain a separate license in accordance with the regulatory and statutory requirements of references 3 and 4. - 5.5 Reviews of applications for initial licensure or changes in the owner, operator, or lessee of licensed nursing facilities shall be conducted according to the following procedures: - a) Applicants for initial licensure or a change in effective control of a nursing facility shall submit all required information as contained in the application provided by the Department. - b) Within ten (10) working days of receipt, in acceptable form, of an application for a license in connection with an initial licensure or a change in the owner, operator or lessee of an existing facility, the licensing agency will notify and afford the public thirty (30) days to comment on such application.